justinjakowski/caf-samples/dt-to-iaas.md

 Now, Contoso needs to complete these cleanup steps:

 - After the migration is complete, stop replication.
-- Remove the WEBVM machine from the vCenter inventory.
-- Remove the SQLVM machine from the vCenter inventory.
+- Remove the WEBVMDEV, SQLVMDEV, OSTICKETWEBDEV, and OSTICKETMYSQLDEV VMs from the vCenter inventory.
-- Remove WEBVM and SQLVM from local backup jobs.
+- Remove all the VMs from from local backup jobs.
 - Update internal documentation to show the new location, and IP addresses for the VMs.
 - Review any resources that interact with the VMs, and update any relevant settings or documentation to reflect the new configuration.